pruvisto/100isabelle/index.md

         "compact S ⟷ (∀C. (∀c∈C. open c) ∧ S ⊆ ⋃C ⟶ (∃D⊆C. finite D ∧ S ⊆ ⋃D))"
     ```

-    For types of the `heine_borel` type class, this is proven to be equivalent to the set beind bounded and closed:
+    For types of the `heine_borel` type class, this is proven to be equivalent to the set being bounded and closed:
     ```Isabelle
     lemma compact_eq_bounded_closed:
       fixes s :: "'a :: heine_borel set"